 The Audi A5's driving position is first rate.
 The steering wheel and the driver's seat have what seems like infinite movement and all models come with heated front seats.
 Another A5 trick is its tri-zone climate control, which means you, your front seat passenger and your kids in the back can set your own temperature.

 Sport models get body-hugging sports seats, while S line cars get the same seats but embossed with 'S line' on their backrests.
 Edition 1 cars add electrically adjustable front seats in softer Nappa leather.

 Even if you go for the entry level Audi A5 Sport you'll know you've purchased a quality item.
-Interior quality is excellent, not just in the places you look, but also in the places you don't and even at the bottom end of the range, a full leather interior comes as standard and you can choose from dark and light colour finishes.
+Interior fit and finish is excellent, not just in the places you look, but also in the places you don't.
+Even at the bottom end of the range, a full leather interior comes as standard and you can choose from dark and light colour finishes.

 S line models welcome you with lit-up 'S' kickplates on the bottom of the door openings, get a mixture of leather and Alcantara upholstery and shiny metal pedals, while Edition 1 cars have electrically adjustable seats and Nappa leather.
 Top-of-the-range, Vorsprung models get a panoramic glass roof and multi-colour selectable mood lighting.

 It's definitely on a par with the latest BMW 4 Series quality-wise, and substantially nicer than the previous generation car.
 The Mercedes C-Class Coupe matches it for style but doesn't have the same consistency of fit-and-finish as the Audi.

 Infotainment: Touchscreen, USB, nav and stereo in the Audi A5